-- 5) Whenever appropriate, illegal substances found on Beeler Construction property or jobsites will be turned over to a local law enforcement agency for further investigation, which may result in criminal prosecution. - 6) If an employee with an alcohol or drug problem refuses assistance or fails to keep his/her commitment to treatment while showing no improvement in job performance, disciplinary action may be deemed appropriate. - An employee who is arrested for illegal off-the-job drug activity may be considered in violation of this policy.
+- may include testing.
+Employees who refuse to submit to an examination will be removed from the work site and subject to appropriate disciplinary action. - 5) Whenever appropriate, illegal substances found on Beeler Construction property or jobsites will be turned over to a local law enforcement agency for further investigation, which may result in criminal prosecution. - 6) If an employee with an alcohol or drug problem refuses assistance or fails to keep his/her commitment to treatment while showing no improvement in job performance, disciplinary action may be deemed appropriate. - 7) An employee who is arrested for illegal off-the-job drug activity may be considered in violation of this policy.
 An employee can be suspended with or without pay, pending resolution of criminal charges.
 In deciding what action to pursue, management shall consider: - ✓ The nature of involvement. - ✓ The employee's present job assignment. - ✓ The employee's record with Beeler Construction. - ✓ Other factors relative to the impact of the employee's involvement upon the conduct of Beeler Construction business and the maintenance of the public trust.